theayusharma/LyftSync/README.md

-# 🚗 Rider Hiker
+# 🚗 LyftSync (lift sync)

-**Rider Hiker** is a peer-to-peer ride-sharing app designed for intra-city hitchhiking.
+**LyftSync** is a peer-to-peer ride-sharing app designed for intra-city hitchhiking.
 It connects everyday drivers and riders for casual, fuel-efficient, and community-driven travel within the city.

 ## ✨ Features